 A suspension to undertake paid work must be justified as being relevant to your thesis or research training and career development.
 Suspension of studies requests can not be considered on the grounds of financial hardship.

-Applications must be approved at least 3 months BEFORE the start date of the Internship, whether externally funded, or LISS DTP funded.
+Applications (other than for Research Assistant Internships) must be approved at least 3 months BEFORE the start date of the Internship, whether externally funded, or LISS DTP funded.
 Internship applications will be reviewed on the first working Monday of January, April, July and October each year.

 If you have not received notification of outcomes within two weeks of the application review date, contact email@example.com .
 It may take a further 2 weeks to arrange payments or reimbursement.
 Queen Mary and Imperial students should contact their institutional LISS administrators (see Key Contacts table) about delays to payments or reimbursements.
 King’s students should contact firstname.lastname@example.org